-Ethical behavior is crucial to Vistra's day-to-day operations, and we want to ensure our people are familiar with what the company expects of them.
-Each year, we are all required to affirm our agreement to comply with the Code of Conduct, which provides rules, guidance, and expectations for the ethical conduct of employees, interns, and board members of Vistra and its subsidiaries.
-Additionally, our people must complete mandatory training that reinforces our core principles and conduct.
+This commitment is crucial to Vistra's success, and we want to make sure our people are familiar with what the company expects of them.
+Each year, we are all required to confirm that we have read and complied with the Code of Conduct, which provides rules, guidance, and expectations for the ethical conduct of employees, interns, and board members of Vistra and its subsidiaries.
+Additionally, our people must complete mandatory training reinforcing our core principles and conduct.